What it means

 Executive focus

-At Nyman Media, we treat an AI-readiness audit as an operating document.
-The goal is to identify the smallest set of moves that tighten market clarity, improve citation likelihood, and build a repeatable cadence for generative search visibility.
+An AI-readiness audit ships as a working document, not a slide deck: a live fix-list with owners and a re-run date, kept in the same tracker the team already uses.
+The goal is to find the smallest set of moves that sharpen market clarity, improve citation likelihood, and set a repeatable rhythm for generative search visibility.

 Baseline the answer set